acarlyle/acarlyle.github.io/_posts/2017-04-27-application-station-part-2.md

 ### Usability Study

+The project required an intuitive dashboard to navigate.
 In order to remedy this problem, each member on our team conducted an [independent usability study]({{ site.url }}/documents/Usabilitystudy_alec.pdf).